tony1661/fusionpbx-docs/source/features/features.rst

 Authentication
 ----------------

 Extendable with plugin support.
 Web interface authentication by default authenticates against the FusionPBX Database.
-LDAP is one and has also been tested with Microsoft Active Directory an OpenLDAP.
+LDAP is one and has also been tested with Microsoft Active Directory and OpenLDAP.

 `Call Barge / Eavesdrop / Intercept`_
 ----------------------------------------